On degenerate sections of vector bundles: Proofs

-is bounded below by $P(N)$ for some polynomial $P$ of the same degree of $p(t)$ and $q(t)$ whose leading coefficient is the sum of the leading coefficients of $p(t)$ and $q(t)$. \end{Prop} Proposition \ref{SI} is proven in a similar way to Proposition \ref{SC} and without the complication of having to consider tangent vectors in the fibers, so we omit the proof.
+is bounded below by $R_1(N)$ for some polynomial $R_1$ of degree $c$ with leading coefficient the sum of the leading coefficients of $P(t)$ and $R(t)$. \end{proposition} Proposition \ref{SI} is proven in a similar way to Proposition \ref{SC} and without the complication of having to consider tangent vectors in the fibers, so we omit the proof.
 In this case, we would want to consider the incidence correspondence of triples

 where $s$ vanishes on both $Z_1$ and $Z_2$.
-Then, like in the proof of Proposition \ref{SC}, we use the fact that $\deg(Z_1\cup Z_2)=\deg(Z_1)+\deg(Z_2)$ and apply Corollary \ref{TT2}.
+Then, as in the proof of Proposition \ref{SC}, we use the fact that $\deg(Z_1\cup Z_2)=\deg(Z_1)+\deg(Z_2)$ and apply Corollary \ref{TT2}.
 Equivalently, we could have repeated the argument of Proposition \ref{SC} on

 and proved both Proposition \ref{SC} and Proposition \ref{SI} at the same time.